 David Hogg, a survivor of the school shooting at Marjory Stoneman Douglas High School on Feb.
-14, 2018 that took 17 lives, spoke in the Memorial Union Building (MUB) at the University of New Hampshire (UNH) on Wednesday to discuss the organization that he has since co-founded, March for Our Lives, a gun violence advocacy group formed by students.
+14, 2018 that took 17 lives, spoke in the Memorial Union Building (MUB) at the University of New Hampshire (UNH) on Wednesday to discuss the organization that he has since co-founded, March for Our Lives.

 “The number one thing that our leaders are supposed to be doing is protecting the future of our country.
 When our children are dying in school on a daily basis, they are absolutely failing to do that,” Hogg said.